Ha Ha Tonka State Park: History

-Following Snyder's death in a car accident in 1906, the castle was completed by his sons Robert Jr., LeRoy, and Kenneth Snyder in the early 1920s before the Stock Market Crash.
-The building was used as a summer and weekend home by the Snyder family, who lived in Kansas City.
+Snyder died in a car accident in 1906, and the castle was completed by his sons Robert Jr., LeRoy, and Kenneth Snyder in the early 1920s before the Stock Market Crash.
+The Snyder family lived in Kansas City, and they used the building as a summer and weekend home.
 In the late 1930s, it was used as a hotel; however, it was destroyed by fire in 1942.

 The state purchased the castle and grounds in 1978, adapting them for use as a state park and opening them to the public.
 The water tower was repaired in 2004, with a new roof installed.
-Although the castle walls were stabilized in the 1980s, a new survey in 2016 determined that portions of the ruins including its arches were seeing mortar and stone failure with the potential beginning of collapse.
+The castle walls were stabilized in the 1980s, but a survey in 2016 determined that portions of the ruins were seeing mortar and stone failure, with the growing potential of collapse.
 Some areas have been closed off from the public.
 The ruins can be seen from an observation point across from the park office.